10 Common Chart Patterns that every trader should know of

 Conversely, bearish chart patterns are formations on charts that indicate a potential downward movement in the price of an asset.
 Traders and investors interpret these patterns as signals that the current trend might persist or that a new downward trend is emerging.

-Bearish trend reversal patterns, on the other hand, are chart formations that signal a potential shift from an existing uptrend to a downtrend.
+On the other hand, bearish trend reversal Chart patterns are chart formations that signal a potential shift from an existing uptrend to a downtrend.
 These patterns suggest that buyers may be losing control, and sellers are gaining influence, potentially leading to a change in market sentiment from bullish to bearish.

 OK, So now we move to our list of 10 Chat Patterns;